Quaker Africa Interest Group (QAIG)

 Let the people of Congo (DRC) benefit from their mineral wealth

 Our members in DRC visit mining sites to get to know what is happening there and keep us informed, by producing reports, as well as informally through Zoom meetings, phone calls and emails.
 They organise meetings of the different groups in the mining areas – representatives of companies, artisanal miners, local authorities, local people, NGOs etc, where they discuss problems and try to resolve them and find a peaceful way forward.
 They teach the people about their rights, in particular the Mining Code, and what mining companies are required to do to help the local community.
-They are setting up and supporting local CMC groups in the mining areas.
-They have radio broadcasts where topics relating to mining are discussed.
+They set up and support local CMC groups in the mining areas.
+They have radio broadcasts to help local people know and stand up for their legal rights and where topics relating to mining are discussed.

 Conflict Minerals Campaign is a Quaker Recognised Body.